ConvoOfficial/Convo-Prototype-Socket/README.md

 #### Reading Data

-Now is time to explain how read data.
-In this case we are going to use C++ along with [NodePP](https://github.com/NodeppOficial/nodepp) and [ExpressPP](https://github.com/NodeppOficial/nodepp-express) wich are libraries for C++ to make Asynchonous Applications and Web Applications with a NodeJS like sintax.
+Now is the time to explain how to read data.
+In this case, we are going to use C++ along with [NodePP](https://github.com/NodeppOficial/nodepp) and [ExpressPP](https://github.com/NodeppOficial/nodepp-express) which are libraries for C++ to make Asynchronous Applications and Web Applications with a NodeJS like sintax.

-First, we need to create an express web server that let me server static files from **www** folder:
+First, we need to create an express web server that lets me serve static files from the **www** folder:

 ```cpp
 #include <nodepp/nodepp.h>